lrzjason/CaptionFlow/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.

 ## Contact

-For inquiries, please contact the maintainer at [your_email@example.com].
+For inquiries, please contact the maintainer at [lrzjason@gmail.com].

 ## Acknowledgments